One Team, One Goal

 Mike has both a graduate and undergraduate degree in Electrical Engineering from Old Dominion University and Virginia Tech.

-Thomas Flake founded Bcause in 2012 and has served as the firm’s Chief Marketing Officer and as Treasurer of the Board of Managers since January 2014.
+Thomas Flake founded Bcause in 2012 and has served as the firm’s Chief Marketing Officer and Board Member since January 2014.
 After leaving an 8.5-year career in the Navy, in 1994, Tom started a business, Synergy Consultants, which provided computer education seminars, software development and outsourced desktop support to the Internet Service Provider (ISP) community.
 In 1998, Synergy Consultants was merged with another company, iTribe, and with outside investors contributing $1 million, Picus, LLC, a competitive local exchange carrier, was formed.
 During the next two years, Picus invented flat-rate long distance, bundled local, long distance and Internet Access, and SS7 enabled toll-grade voice over internet protocol.
 Also during this period, Picus raised over $17 million in direct investment from accredited investors and another $50 million in loans from vendors (Nokia, Nortel, Coppercom and GE Capital), merged with or acquired seven other companies and grew its customer base to over 35,000 customers in the Mid-Atlantic region.
 As founder, Board member, Vice President of Business Development and later Chief Operating Officer, Tom was integral to all of these activities.
 In 2000, Picus’ ability to raise additional capital was impeded by the market crash and the company declared bankruptcy.

 Later in 2001, Tom founded TeliOn, the first-of-its-kind municipal area wireless network for Internet access.
 The company was sold in 2002 to Pinnacle Online.
 Also in 2002, he joined Jacobs Engineering, a Fortune 500 firm, as a Project Manager.